 Our governance team sets the strategy, direction and policies of the Trust.
 The Trustees take overall responsibility for the charity, taking advice from the Clinical Advisory Community on medical matters.
 The Trustees convene smaller sub-committees to work in more detail on areas such as Press & PR, and Communications.

 The board of Trustees is made up of people with a wide range of skills and experience.
 Many of our Trustees have personal experience of liver disease; others have worked in related fields and/or have skills essential to the running of a health charity with our mission.
 Other members have skills in finance and new media.
 We are currently looking to appoint a Trustee with specific responsibility for fundraising.

-The President, Vice Presidents and Patrons are senior people who take an interest in the direction and influence of the charity.
+The President, Patrons and Vice Presidents are senior people who take an interest in the direction and influence of the charity.
 These stakeholders advocate on our behalf and help influence where appropriate.

 President: Professor The Hon Oliver James Fmed Sci

 Professor Oliver James is Pro Vice Chancellor of the Faculty of Medical Sciences at the University of Newcastle upon Tyne.
 He was formerly Head of the University’s School of Clinical Medical Sciences and for almost thirty years a Consultant Physician in Newcastle.
-His research interests have been in Liver Disease and Ageing and he has written over 300 research papers.
-He is a former Senior Vice President of the Royal College of Physicians and President of the British Association for the Study of the Liver.
+His research interests have been in liver disease and ageing, having written over 300 research papers.
+He is a former Senior Vice President of the Royal College of Physicians and President of the British Association for the Study of the Liver (BASL).
 He is also Chair of the Scientific Advisory Panel of ERAB (an independent European biomedical research charity into alcohol, funded by the brewers of Europe).